rohanorton/kata-diary/2016_07_09__ex__roman_numeral/README.md

 Got a bit confused about ranges which are written `1..10` not `[1..10]`.
 Otherwise very trivial to implement.

-## TODO:
+## 10/07/16: Update

-Might do a decoder and have a play about with a quick-check library
+I added a numeral decoder.
+Learnt a bit about pattern matching with guards and after a handful of tests implemented a property test using excheck.